If you do theatre, you will face critics.

-If you do one play, you soar or you crash.
-A good review and you are Icarus unbounded – and we know how that turned out.
-A bad review (or even a lukewarm notice) and you wonder how you’ll ever be able to face any living being on the morrow, you are outraged by the vindictive cruelty of the reviewer (who you probably don’t even know), and you experience a Carl Sandberg-like dialogue with yourself about the desirability and viability of ending it all.
-With any luck at all, you get up, face all the people in your life that didn’t even know you were in a play or that the paper actually reviewed plays, and reached the same conclusion about suicide that Sandburg did; it’s more trouble than it’s worth.
+If you do one play and one play only in your life, you either soar or you crash.
+A good review, and you are Icarus unbound – and we know how that turned out.
+A bad review (or even a lukewarm notice), and you wonder how you’ll ever be able to face any living being on the morrow, you are outraged by the vindictive cruelty of the reviewer (who you probably don’t even know), and you conduct a Carl Sandberg-ish dialogue with yourself about the desirability and logistics of ending it all.
+Eventually, you get up, you face all the people in your life (who didn’t even know you were in a play or that the paper actually reviewed plays), and you reach the same conclusion about suicide that Sandburg did; it’s overrated and way more trouble than it’s worth.

 I think I was still in my teens when it occurred to me the foolishness of allowing one person’s opinion on one night validate or invalidate 6-10 weeks of my life.
 Hell, they might have had a tough day or a bad meal…you don’t know.
-Or, the reviewer might be right.
-So what?
-Frankly, after opening night, their correct opinion doesn’t help you much.
-You and your cast mates are pretty well committed to the path chosen by opening night.
+Or, perish the thought, the reviewer might be right.

 A good review is still a boost and a bad review still stings, but the reviews don’t provide either a raison d’être or a raison not to d’être.

 It’s interesting to me that most of the actors I know rarely quote their own reviews.
 Oh, they remember them…word for word.
-And if you prompt them, after a few drinks, reviews from 30 years ago may come tumbling out.
-But that’s a genetic flaw in the species and can surely be forgiven as it harms no one.
+They squirrel them away in needy corners of their psyche and nurture them to cyclopean proportions (could that be the derivation of the phrase; “big head”?
+And if you prompt these outwardly modest thespians, after a few drinks, reviews from 30 years past may come tumbling out to the glee or utter boredom of others in the room.
+That’s a genetic flaw in the species and can surely be forgiven as it harms no one.